Many restaurants in Matera serve versions of this creamy fava bean puree topped with dandelion greens.

-1 lb. small dried, shelled, and split fava beans
+- 1 lb. small dried, shelled, and split fava beans

-1 tsp. chopped thyme leaves
+- 1 tsp. chopped thyme leaves

-4 cloves garlic, halved
+- 4 cloves garlic, halved

-5 tbsp. extra-virgin olive oil, plus more for drizzling
+- 5 tbsp. extra-virgin olive oil, plus more for drizzling

-Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper, to taste

-1 lb. dandelion greens or escarole, ends trimmed, stems and leaves roughly chopped
+- 1 lb. dandelion greens or escarole, ends trimmed, stems and leaves roughly chopped

-1 small onion, thinly sliced
+- 1 small onion, thinly sliced

-1⁄2 tsp. crushed red chile
+- ½ tsp. crushed red chile

-Juice of ½ lemon
+- Juice of ½ lemon

-2. Meanwhile, bring a 6-qt. pot salted water to a boil.
+Meanwhile, bring a 6-qt. pot salted water to a boil.
 Add greens and cook until they're wilted but still bright green, about 2 minutes.
 Drain, reserving ¼ cup cooking liquid.
 Heat remaining oil in a 12" skillet over medium-high heat.
 Add onions and cook until soft, about 8 minutes.
 Add greens, reserved cooking liquid, and chile and cook until greens are soft, about 4 minutes.
 Season greens with salt and pepper and stir in lemon juice.
-Transfer fava bean purée to a platter and spoon greens over the top.
+Transfer fava bean puree to a platter and spoon greens over the top.
 Drizzle with more olive oil and the juices from the skillet.